Elaris

 How do I know when to move from research to treatment planning?

 Do not wait for a catastrophic event.
-Escalate when warning patterns are recurring and personal controls are repeatedly failing.
+Escalate recurring warning patterns into consultation and treatment-cost planning.

 What is the most practical next step right now?